-- Excludes the impact of 356,323 restricted stock units that will vest on January 16, 2022 and 278 restricted stock units that vested on December 31, 2021. - Includes 100% of Founder Shares and Placement Shares, including those subject to performance targets. - The shares attributed to Professional Partners and ILPs represent ownership in the form of PWP OpCo Class A partnership units, which are exchangeable into the Company's Class A common stock on a one-for-one basis.
-As shares of Class B-1 common stock and Class B-2 common stock have de minimis economic rights, they have been excluded from the calculations in this table of Class A common stock issued upon the conversion of Class B common stock in connection with the exchange of PWP OpCo class A partnership units. - Shares of Class B-1 common stock were issued to Professional Partners and shares of Class B-2 common stock were issued to certain ILPs.
+Excludes the impact of 356,323 restricted stock units that will vest on January 16, 2022 and 278 restricted stock units that vested on December 31, 2021.

+Includes 100% of Founder Shares and Placement Shares, including those subject to performance targets.

+The shares attributed to Professional Partners and ILPs represent ownership in the form of PWP OpCo Class A partnership units, which are exchangeable into the Company's Class A common stock on a one for one basis.
+As charge of Class PL is the intervention of the PC is the partnership units of the partnership units are exchangeable into the Company's Class A common stock on a one for one basis. common stock on a one-for-one basis.
+As shares of Class B-1 common stock and Class B-2 common stock have de minimis economic rights, they have been excluded from the calculations in this table of Class A common stock issued upon the conversion of Class B common stock in connection with the exchange of PWP OpCo class A partnership units.

+Shares of Class B-1 common stock were issued to Professional Partners and shares of Class B-2 common stock were issued to certain ILPs.
 Shares of Class B-1 common stock carry 10 votes per share and shares of B-2 common stock carry 1 vote per share.